bentanoss/deeplearningbasedfruitassessment/README.md

 This repository contains Jupyter Notebooks and documentation for a third-year project focusing on automated fruit quality assessment using deep learning models, specifically comparing **YOLOv8** and **ResNet-34** architectures.

-## 📚 Project Overview
+## Project Overview

-The goal of this project is to automate fruit quality assessment based on external appearance (defects, bruises, discolorations) using two deep learning approaches:
+The goal of this project is to test and compare automated fruit quality assessment based on external appearance (defects, bruises, discolorations) of two deep learning approaches:
 - **ResNet-34** for classification of fruits into categories like fresh or defective.
 - **YOLOv8** for real-time object detection and defect localization.